GymRat102/GymRat102.github.io/index.md

 title: Hello
 ---

+> We can only see a short distance ahead, but we can see plenty there that needs to be done. -- Alan Turing

 ## Hi, I'm Weijian

 **A programmer by trade**.
 I didn't plan to work with code, at least professionally, but it ends up being the thing that drives me to always learn more.
 Building things is not just a job, it's something fun and with endless possibility.